saschalippert/archdeskpod/README.md

 ![VNC](https://github.com/saschalippert/archdeskpod/blob/master/vncviewer.png)

 - This image is not not production ready.
 Use at own risk
-- I am running arch on the host.
+- I am running arch (btw) on the host.
 Instructions will vary for other distros
 - Installation
     - Configure rootless podman
         - https://www.redhat.com/sysadmin/rootless-podman-makes-sense